nextcloud/documentation/admin_manual/configuration/configuration_mail.rst

     "mail_smtptimeout"  => 30,

-If the SMTP server accepts unsecure connections, the default setting can be
+If the SMTP server accepts insecure connections, the default setting can be
 used:

 .. code-block:: php